ParhomEsmaeili/DexiNed-Fine-Tuning-and-Evaluation/README.md

 ├── Temporal Consistency Scripts #Folder which contains all of the scripts required for the pipelines for the Temporal Consistency Metrics
 ```

+# How to run the scripts:

+## Train

+In order to run the training script, you need to run the following:

+    python main_altered.py -specs